renovatebot/renovate/docs/development/local-development.md

 # Local Development

-This document serves to give tips and tricks on how to run Renovate locally to add features or fix bugs.
+This document gives tips and tricks on how to run Renovate locally to add features or fix bugs.
+You can improve this documentation by opening a pull request.
-Please submit PRs to improve it if you think anything is unclear or you can think of something that should be added.
+For example, if you think anything is unclear, or you think something needs to be added, open a pull request!

 ## Install